PranjalAgni/data-structures-in-javascript/readme.md

 ## 🍱 dsa.js - Implementing fundamental data structures in JS

-Note: You can find all the data structures implemented so far inside `lib`
+Note: You can find all the data structures implemented so far inside `src/lib`

 Data structures implemented: